African American Studies Summer Institute for High School Teachers

 The Institute:

-- exposes teachers to Washington University scholars with expertise in African and African American Studies in order to deepen their knowledge of the field,
+1. exposes teachers to Washington University scholars with expertise in African and African American Studies in order to deepen their knowledge of the field,

-- gives teachers access to and knowledge about resources in Olin Library, particularly our Special Collections holdings such as the Hampton Archives and the recently acquired Charles Johnson collection, and
+2. gives teachers access to and knowledge about resources in Olin Library, particularly our Special Collections holdings such as the Hampton Archives and the recently acquired Charles Johnson collection, and

-- provides teachers support in developing content and instructional activities for incorporating Black Studies lessons into their courses.
+3. provides teachers support in developing content and instructional activities for incorporating Black Studies lessons into their courses.

 Morning & Afternoon Sessions:

-Each day of the week-long Institute is divided into a morning session (9:00AM—12:00PM), lunch, and an afternoon session (1:30PM—4:00PM).
+Each day of the Institute is divided into a morning session (9:00AM—12:00PM), lunch, and an afternoon session (1:30PM—4:00PM).
 The morning session features a presentation by a Washington University scholar on a specific theme or subject relevant to the Institute.
 The afternoon session may feature a presentation or a field trip to a relevant St. Louis or on-campus site.

-Closing Session:
+Closing Sessions:

 Questions?
 Contact us